The annual farmer-rancher luncheon this Thursday kicks off four days of Deltarado Days festivities.

 Deltarado Days was first observed in 1935 as a harvest celebration.
 Years later, we still come together to celebrate our rich agricultural and ranching heritage!

-The farmer rancher luncheon at noon Thursday, July 27, at the Delta Sales Yard.
+The farmer rancher luncheon at noon Thursday, July 26, at the Delta Sales Yard.
 Anyone working in the agricultural industry is invited to enjoy the free lunch from 11:30 a.m. to 1:30 p.m.
-Meet the Deltarado Days king and queen, Matthew Bohling and Joyclie Webb, and enjoy music by Beth Williams.
-The parade grand marshals, Bob and Arlene McGarvin, will also be on hand.
+Meet the Deltarado Days king and queen, Colton Galvin and Emily Martinez, and enjoy music by Beth Williams.

 Grass volleyball, pickleball and cornhole tournaments will be held at Confluence Park.
 Only the horseshoe tournament will take place at Cleland Park.
-Registration forms are available on the chamber website at deltachamber.org.
+Stop by the chamber office at 301 Main Street for registration information, but be advised the pickleball tournament is full.

 There will be plenty of parking in and around the park, including the dirt lot adjoining Palmer Street.
 Y Bar Hitch will be circulating the park with a horsedrawn carriage, conveying folks from one end of the park to the other in style.

-Immediately following worship, hamburgers and hot dogs will be served by The Abraham Connection.
-A $5 donation is suggested for each meal.
+Immediately following worship, hamburgers and hot dogs will be served by the Abraham Connection.
+A $7 donation is suggested for each meal.
 All proceeds will benefit the homeless and hungry of Delta County.